 By enabling people to reconnect with nature and experience its beauty, a sense of belongingness emerges, and life becomes more meaningful.

 Kit Kline, the founder of Nature Based Therapy, was born in Canada and moved to Australia when she was 10.
 She is a decedent of the Wampanoag people on her paternal side and is a member of the Sou’West Nova Metis Council.
 Kit has always felt a strong connection to her Native American ancestry and believes her philosophy on health and wellness derives from this connection.

 She has 17 years’ experience working as a Counsellor and Educator in the social and community services sector with both public and private health services specialising in mental health and addictions.
 She established the modality Nature Based Therapy due to the success she was having with the people she was working with when she incorporated ‘nature’ into her work practice.

 The future will belong to the nature-smart-those individuals, families, businesses, and political leaders who develop a deeper understanding of the transformative power of the natural world and who balance the virtual with the real.
 The more high-tech we become, the more nature we need – Richard Louv

-Kit is currently completing a Master’s Degree in Indigenous Studies (University of South Australia) and has a Bachelor of Arts in Indigenous Studies (Victoria University).
-Her post graduate studies include a Diploma in welfare studies, Diploma in alcohol and other drugs, Diploma in holistic healing and a cert IV in training and assessment.
+Kit is currently completing a Master’s in Social Work (Deakin University) and is a member of the Australian Association of Social Workers (MAASW).
+She successfully completed a Masters of Indigenous Studies (University of South Australia) in September 2018 and has a Bachelor of Arts in Indigenous Studies (Victoria University).
+Her post graduate studies include Diploma’s in Welfare studies, Alcohol and other Drugs, Holistic Healing and Certificate IV’s in both Training & Assessment and Youth Work.